front-end-performer/front-end-performer/README.md

 ## Hey cool people! 👋

-I’m a former professional sport acrobat and performer in one of the world’s top shows.
+I’m a former professional sport acrobat and performer in one of the amazing top shows.
 Since 2016, I’ve transitioned into a career as a Front-End Developer.
 That’s right! :) In 2019, I expanded my skills by studying Full-Stack Development, and for the past five years, I've been working as a dedicated Front-End Developer.
 I am enthusiastic about learning and understanding new technologies.

 <img align="left" width="200" src="https://github.com/user-attachments/assets/d4af4456-f134-47a4-b651-d476a7557e90" />